GNSS reflectometry

+Principles

-GNSS reflectometry is passive sensing that takes advantage of and relies on separate active sources - the satellites generating the navigation signals.
+GNSS reflectometry is passive sensing that takes advantage of and relies on multiple active sources - with the satellites generating the navigation signals.
 For this, the GNSS receiver measures the signal delay from the satellite (the pseudorange measurement) and the rate of change of the range between satellite and observer (the Doppler measurement).
 The surface area of the reflected GNSS signal also provides the two parameters time delay and frequency change.
 As a result, the Delay Doppler Map (DDM) can be obtained as GNSS-R observable.
 The shape and power distribution of the signal within the DDM is dictated by two reflecting surface conditions: its dielectric properties and its roughness state.
 Further derivation of geophysical information rely on these measurements.

-GNSS reflectometry works as a bi-static radar, where transmitter and receiver are separated by a significant distance.
+GNSS reflectometry is a bi-static radar, where transmitter and receiver are separated by a significant distance.
 Since in GNSS reflectometry one receiver simultaneously can track multiple transmitters (i.e. GNSS satellites), the system also has the nature of multi-static radar.
 The receiver of the reflected GNSS signal can be of different kinds: Ground stations, ship measurements, airplanes or satellites, like the UK-DMC satellite, part of the Disaster Monitoring Constellation built by Surrey Satellite Technology Ltd. It carried a secondary reflectometry payload that has demonstrated the feasibility of receiving and measuring GPS signals reflected from the surface of the Earth's oceans from its track in low Earth orbit to determine wave motion and windspeed.